Vasu-bansal-24/retro-website/README.md

 # Retro 90s Website

-## submission for codedex hackathon 2024
+## Submission for Codedex Hackathon 2024

 Welcome to the **Retro 90s Website** project!
 This is a vibrant, colorful, and nostalgic website design that brings back the wild aesthetics of the 90s.
 From glowing neon borders to pixel art and loud color gradients, this website encapsulates everything retro!